makersacademy/bowling-challenge-ruby/README.md

 ## Approch and design

+Classes:

+Game
-- Game is the interface where rolls are input into the system
+  - the interface where rolls are input into the system
-- It is responsible for managing frames overall, including when the final frame is reached and applying spare and strike bonuses.
+  - manages frames and applies spare and strike bonuses.

+Frame
-- Frames are responsible for storing their rolls and being aware if they are spares or strikes, and when they are over.
+  - stores rolls and knows if they are spares or strikes, and when they are over.
-- Once a frame knows it is a final frame, it's logic knows how to handle the various scenarios (whether the player gets 2 or 3 roles).
+  - Once it knows it is a final frame, it's logic handles the various scenarios (whether the player gets 2 or 3 roles).

+ScoreBoard
-- ScoreBoard calculates the overall score of the game and can also output the running total as you normally get on a bowling scorecard.
+  - calculates overall score of the game or running total as you normally get on a bowling scorecard.
-- The program auto-calculates the score and advance the game correctly as the user inputs the scores, no further user input needed:
+  - the program auto-calculates the score after each frame and the bonuses after each roll, and advances the game as the user inputs their rolls:

 ```shell
 # irb
 2.7.2 :001 > g = Game.new